Remarks by Angel Gurría

 At the OECD we are working to stay ahead of the curve.

-We are challenging our own knowledge and established truths through our New Approaches to Economic Challenges, an initiative we launched in 2012 to bring our analytical tools in line with the complexity and interconnectedness of the modern world – including, of course, our work on business and finance.
+We are challenging our own knowledge and established truths through our New Approaches to Economic Challenges - OLD, an initiative we launched in 2012 to bring our analytical tools in line with the complexity and interconnectedness of the modern world – including, of course, our work on business and finance.
 This initiative has been particularly useful in helping us understand the many lessons of the financial crisis, and especially the need to rethink our regulatory framework.

 In 2015 we updated our Guidelines on Corporate Governance of State-Owned Enterprises, which advise countries on how to manage more effectively their responsibilities as company owners.
 These reflect the experiences of the growing number of countries that have implemented them.
 We also just revised and expanded the Guidelines on Insurer Governance to reflect evolving market practices and updates to international guidance following the financial crisis.